Engineering 101

 ( Examples : everybody vs david on setting tents in wind )

-* Just do it:
+* Just do it

-dont let ideas saturate your attention
+Dont let ideas over-saturate your attention.

-don't delay a project, trying to find the optimal time/place/ ...
+Don't delay a project, trying to find the optimal time/place/ ...

-just try doing it, see how far you go
+Just try doing it, see how far you go.

-* Return to projects:
+* Return to projects

-don't let them just sit there
+Don't let them just sit there.

-this will also improve your stowage & documentation
+This will also improve your stowage & documentation.

 ... and might make you cancel some that are "sitting there", saturating your attention

-* Keep a list of projects:
+* Keep a list of projects

-even the "smallest ones"
+Even the "smallest ones".

-this will allow you to manage them more effectively
+This will allow you to manage them more effectively.

 -----

-also in the future, sharing projects and resources will become more commonplace
+Also in the future, sharing projects and resources will become more commonplace.

-if something is not moving at your workshop, maybe somebody else will be happy to push it forward
+If something is not moving at your workshop, maybe somebody else will be happy to push it forward.

-* Know when to let go:
+* Know when to let go

-have cancelling equipment, projects, resources
+Have cancelling equipment, projects, resources

 know how to discard